If you have a beard, you already know that a little daily grooming is to keep it looking neat and clean.

 Hair Health Beard Oil

 - unrefined Coconut Oil (serves as a base)

 - add drops of your favorite scent to liking.
 Lavender, Almond, Cedarwood or any other oil of your choice

-These are not only super easy and inexpensive to make, they really have good quality nutrients to benefit from.
-From preventing breakage and thinning to providing a healthy, strong beard.
+These are not only super easy and inexpensive to make, they really have proper quality nutrients to benefit from preventing breakage and thinning to providing a healthy, strong beard.